turingmotors/ACT-Bench/README.md

 ## Get Started

-To begin with, you have to download the benchmark dataset from [somewhere](...), and put it in the `data/` directory.
+To begin with, you want to setup the `ACT-Bench` by running the following commands:

 ```bash
 git clone https://github.com/turingmotors/ACT-Bench.git